-The Chair has the ambition to create at École des Ponts ParisTech an international centre of excellence in education and research for engineers, researchers and top managers to take up the technical challenges of the city of tomorrow and improve its resilience to extreme weather.
+The Chair has the ambition to create at École des Ponts ParisTech an international centre of excellence in education and research for engineers, researchers and top managers to take up the technical challenges of the city of tomorrow and improve its resilience to extreme weather, water and climate change.

 Experiments take a large place: the Chair exploits the recent technological innovation of the hydro-meteorological polarimetric X-band radars, as well as those of disdrometers and lidars.